 Duck Tracks Quilt Block Pattern

 The Duck Tracks quilt block is an easy pattern and goes together quickly.
+It's layered star design will give depth and visual interest to a quilt.
 I've made my sample with a light background but the pattern looks good with a dark background and lighter fabrics for the star design.
 Let's get started!

 Fabric Requirements for an 8" Finished Duck Tracks Quilt Block: